What we’re about

 Happy hiking!

-Mono Cliffs and Mono Tract Forest are Natural Hazard Areas.
-They contain fissures, crevices and cliffs, all of which are dangerous and may be hidden.
+The Niagara Escarpment is a Natural Hazard Area.
+It contains fissures, odd roots and rocks, and steep drop offs, all of which are dangerous and may be hidden.
 Stay on the marked trail at all times.

 Membership Fee

-New members are allowed to attend their first event for free before committing to an annual membership.
-The fee is non-refundable.
+New members can attend their first event for free before opting for an annual membership.

 Before you RSVP, please note: